 39% of European retailers in our research clearly promote their online channels in-store with engaging calls-to-action, while 63% signpost the click-and-collect desk.

 UK retailer Nike promotes its online channels in-store brilliantly, positioning call-outs on mirrors, windows and product rails.
 It also encourages customers to make a purchase in-store and receive a money-off voucher to be spent online, urging customers to shop using more than one channel.

 4. Allow fulfilment through stores

 The execution of the delivery and returns process is key to providing a seamless experience.
 Improve the convenience of your fulfilment proposition and encourage online customers to visit your stores by offering click-and-collect and allowing in-store returns for online orders.

-70% of Netherlands retailers in our research offer seamless click-and-collect in all stores, while 92% of Scandinavian retailers allow all online orders to be returned in-store.
+67% of European retailers in our research offer seamless click-and-collect in all stores, while 70% allow all online orders to be returned in-store.